arnoldrobbins/qed-archive/multics/README.md

 There are source files and documentation files.
 I have no idea how to build or use them.
 Enjoy.

+The file `some-history.txt` is from email received in October, 2024.
+The contents are included here by permission.

 ## Other Links

 Here is [a cheat sheet for Multics QED](http://www.bitsavers.org/pdf//honeywell/multics/swenson/6906.multics-condensed-guide.pdf).